neysofu/cargo-squatty/README.md

 ## Abuse

-We strongly discourage the use of this tool to squat on crate names that you do not intend to use.
+**I strongly discourage the use of this tool to squat on crate names that you do not intend to use**.
 Please use this tool responsibly.

 ## Legal